BaylorICThUS/Machine_Learning_Tools/Tensorflow/Tensorflow_installation.md

   ```

 ### Binutils
-  * Use newly installed GCC to compile & install the latest binutils (latest now is 2.26, I used 2.25 worked which
+  * Use newly installed GCC to compile & install the latest binutils (latest now is 2.26, I used 2.25 which
     worked fine, the minimum requirement is 2.22 or 2.24, I don't remember).

 ### Python